irenenikk/modelling-unigram/README.md

 `train_two_stage`: Train the two stage model consisting of a generator and an adaptor.
 Requires `train_generator` to be finished.
 The two-stage model is initialised both with a generator trained on tokens and one trained on types.

 `eval_generator`: Evaluate the different initialisations of the generator language model.
 This will evaluate both the type and token models, as well as the retrained generators.
+These results are stored into `lstm_results`.

 `eval_two_stage`: Evaluate the different initialisations of the two-stage model.

 `calculate_suprisal`: Calculate the surprisal for individual types in the test set.
+These are stored into a file named `entropy_freq.csv`.

 `calculate_average_sentence_length`: Calculate the average sentence lenghts under different models.
+Results are saved into `average_sentence_lengths`.

 `tune_hyperparams`: Tune the hyperparameters for a given language.
 You can specify the amount of parameters tested with `TUNING_ITERATIONS` (the default is 10).
+The results are stored in a CSV file called `hyperparam_tuning_results`.

 In evaluation the models are evaluated both using types and tokens.

-## Reading the results

-// TODO

 ## Contributing

 Please run `pylint src/ --rcfile .pylintrc` in the root folder to run the linter.